 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
 Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password.

-The password is the one that you specified the first time that you logged in.
-The password is case-sensitive.
+Enter the device management password. - The password is the one that you specified the first time that you logged in.
+The password is case-sensitive. - The HOME page displays.